sqlitebrowser/website/content/blog/2020-04-15-first-alpha-release-for-3-12-0.md

 * But other than that we have made a ton of small adjustments, each improving the performance a tiny bit.
 These are significant when combined, especially on older systems.
 This should make your overall experience a lot smoother.

+### Support for pre-3.11 project file format
+In v3.11, the project file format was changed to support multiple sort columns (#1593), the database read-only state and the saving of configured conditional formats, while the handling of project files itself was improved too.
+While v.3.11 could read project files from previous versions, all saving of project files was done using the new project file format.

+v3.12 will be the last version to support the pre-3.11 project file format - v3.13 won't be able to read the older format.

 ## All Enhancements

 * Make use of the enhanced ALTER TABLE features in SQLite 3.25.0 (5ec03baef41ea938c9b58736c998e24ffe070265)